fzliu/fzliu.github.io/_posts/2022-03-14-down_with_the_bureaucrats_making_a_pdf_look_scanned.md

 __Uploading a hand-written signature__

 The first step was to create a hand-written signature that looked like it was scanned and uploaded.
 For this, I first put pen to paper and took a close-up picture of my "signature".
-I then pre-downsized this image using Imagemagick:
+I then downsized this image using Imagemagick[https://imagemagick.org].
+This step is important, as it aligns the size of the signature with the size of the eventual scanned document.

 ```shell
 $ mogrify -resize 720x720> -path signature.jpg